 Spare batteries should always be on your packing list, and it's smart to bring some sort of backup light source, too, such as a candle.

-are a number of backcountry lighting options available today, each
+are a number of camping lighting options available today, each with

 No, No, No, NO!